 Program: B.A., Political Science

 This option offers a variety of courses in domestic and global politics and policy.
-The curriculum may be selected by students who (a) wish a liberal arts education; (b) who desire to pursue graduate education in political science or other fields, such as law; (c) who wish to enter government; or (d) who intend to teach in secondary schools.
+The curriculum may be selected by students who (a) want a liberal arts education; (b) who desire to pursue graduate education in political science or other fields, such as law; (c) who want to enter government; or (d) who intend to teach in secondary schools.

 Social Science Subject Matter Program for the Single Subject Credential